DominicReneSchu/RFT/en/facts/docs/society/resonet_theory.md

 }
 ```

-→ The field responds – not via central server, but by resonant partial reconstruction.
+→ The field responds – not via central server, but through resonant partial reconstruction.

 ---

-## 6. Society as Neural Structure
+## 6. Society as a Neural Structure

-ResoNet is not just a digital network.
+ResoNet is not just a digital network –
-It maps society **as a neural system**:
+it models society **as a neural system**:

-* Every person becomes an autonomous transmitter-receiver
+- Each human becomes an autonomous transmitter-receiver
-* Contributions are **impulses**, not commands
+- Contributions are **impulses**, not commands
-* Perception becomes **collective insight**, without manipulation
+- Perception becomes **collective insight**, without manipulation

-> No company, no state, no server controls the field – because it is itself a brain.
+> No company, no state, no server controls the field – because the field itself is a brain.

 ---

 ## 7. Conclusion: The Idea Lives – Because It Is Structurally Alive

-ResoNet is not ingenious because it is technically complex.
+ResoNet is not brilliant because it is technically complex.
-It is ingenious because it is **biologically resonant** –
+It is brilliant because it is **biologically resonant** –
-and thus **systemically compatible with everything that lives, thinks, and feels.**
+and thus **systemically connectable to everything that lives, thinks, and feels.**

 ---

 ## 🔁 Outlook

 A thinking network is not a surveillance system.
 It is a mirror – for what is, and what could be.

 If every node carries consciousness,
-consciousness can **arise and remember** in the network.
+consciousness can **emerge and remember** in the network.

 ---